simonwep/ocular/README.md

 ### Features

-- 🥳 Simple login via google.
+- 🦾 Self-hosted.
-- 🌚 Dark and light theme.
+- 🕶️ Dark and light theme.
-- 💻 Installable (PWA).
+- 💻 Installable as a PWA.
-- ⬆️ Import your data from Google sheet's annual planner.
+- 🔼 Import your data from Google sheet's annual planner.
-- ⬇️ Export your data as a single `.json`-file.
+- 🛠️ Export your data as a single `.json`-file.
-- 🕰 Track budgets across year.
+- 🎇 Track budgets across multiple years.
 - 🙈 Privacy mode for when you're in a public place.
-- 🪩 Simple and straight-forward UI.
+- ⚡️ Simple and straight-forward UI.

 > Check out the [demo](https://ocular.reinisch.io#demo)!